natalinavaccaro/red-team-infrastructure/README.md

 ## Bootstrap AWS Account (skip if already bootstrapped)

 1. Enable AWS Organizations

-In Identity Center root account, create...
 2. Add admin user
 3. Add Admin Group and assign user
 4. Add Admin Privileges to group
 5. Add admin group to management account
-You can now log out of root and use admin account
 6. Login as admin and get AWS credentials
 7. Add credentials to your cli
-8. In remote-state module, initialize terraform backend (run terraform init, terraform plan, terraform apply with LOCAL backend.
-This will create AWS S3 bucket and dynamoDB table for remote backend)
+8. In remote-state module, initialize terraform backend
 9. Once resources are created, add remote backend to 'providers.tf' in remote-state.
 You can now use the remote state in the other modules.

 ## Adding/Removing Users